 - Samādhi – state of meditative consciousness, it is a meditative absorption or trance.
 In samādhi the mind becomes still.
 It is a state of being totally aware of the present moment; a one-pointedness of mind.<Read this detailed blog on Ashtanga Yoga>

-A few centuries after Patanjali, a number of yoga masters created a system of practices designed to rejuvenate the body and prolong the life, this exploration of physical-spiritual connections and body-centred practices led to the creation of Hatha Yoga.
+A few centuries after Patanjali, a number of yoga masters created a system of practices designed to rejuvenate the body and prolong the life, this exploration of physical-spiritual connections and body-centred practices led to the compilation of Hatha Yoga.
 The final goal of Hatha yoga practice is also to make your body and mind fit enough to practice Raja Yoga!
 Gorakhnath (800 – 1200 A.D.) disciple of Matsyendranath is the major contributor and compiler of Hatha Yoga.
 We cannot say that he is the founder as Hatha yoga existed even before him.
 Later SvāmiSvātmārāma (wrote Hatha Yoga Pradīpikā).
 Hatha Yoga Pradīpikā (1300 – 1400 A.D.) , Gheranda Samhita (1657 – 1700 A.D.) & Siva Samhitā(17th century text) are the three classic texts of hatha yoga.

 Evolution of Yoga in Modern Times